Diptych: Art

 From the Middle Ages many panel paintings took the diptych form, as small portable works for personal use; Eastern Orthodox ones may be called "travelling icons".
 Although the triptych form was more common, there were also ivory diptychs with religious scenes carved in relief, a form found first in Byzantine art before becoming very popular in the Gothic period in the West, where they were mainly produced in Paris.
 These suited the mobile lives of medieval elites.
 The ivories tended to have scenes in several registers (vertical layers) crowded with small figures.
 The paintings generally had single subjects on a panel, the two matching, though by the 15th century one panel (usually the left one) might contain a portrait head of the owner or commissioner, with the Virgin or another religious subject on the other side.
 The outsides, which often received considerable wear from travelling, might have simpler decorative designs, including the coat of arms of the owner.

 Large altarpieces tended to be made in triptych form, with two outer panels that could be closed across the main central representation.
 They are one type of the multi-panel forms of painting known as polyptychs.

 The diptych was a common format in Early Netherlandish painting and depicted subjects ranging from secular portraiture to religious personages and stories.
 Often a portrait and a Madonna and Child had a leaf each.
 It was especially popular in the 15th and 16th centuries.
 Painters such as Jan van Eyck, Rogier van der Weyden, Hans Memling and Hugo van der Goes used the form.
-Some modern artists have used the term in the title of works consisting of two paintings never actually connected, but intended to be hung close together as a pair, such as Andy Warhol’s Marilyn Diptych (1962) which is a modern pop culture icon.
+Some modern artists have used the term in the title of works consisting of two paintings never actually connected, but intended to be hung close together as a pair, such as Andy Warhol's Marilyn Diptych (1962) which is a modern pop culture icon.

 "Diptych" is also often used in reference to films or pieces of literature that form a complementary pair.
 When taken together, they are viewed as illuminating each other and comprising a distinct work of art from the individual parts.
 An example is the pair of Alan Ayckbourn plays, House and Garden.

+The street artist Banksy has regularly used the diptych format for a variety of his studio produced artworks including Girl with Balloon.
+The diptych version of the work is made from spray paint on canvas with each panel measuring 30 x 30 cm and was released in an edition of 25 in 2005.